codeceptjs/CodeceptJS/docs/data.md

 let post = await I.have('post');
 I.haveMultiple('comment', 5, { postId: post.id});
 ```
-Just define how many items of any kind you need and ApiDataFactory will create them for you.
-But for that creating a factory and setting up configuration is required.

 After completing the preparations under 'Data Generation with Factories', create a factory module which will export a factory.